FaithAlone.net

 The above is merely a partial comparison of two Qira'at.
 There are dozens more (30+) used historically in the Muslim world, to some extent.

-Therefore, the idea that the Quran has somehow escaped the fate of all widely-used ancient texts - that of textual variants - is completely false, and a lie deliberately told by Muslim leaders to deceive their followers.
+Therefore, the idea that the Quran has somehow escaped the fate of all widely-used ancient texts - that of textual variants - is false, and those who repeat such a claim are demonstrating ignorance, or deceitfulness.

 Conclusion